JunhaLee/HRNet-Human-Pose-Estimation/README.md

+This code is Deep HRNet to training with my dataset, and using PCK-h@0.5 instead of PCK when evaluating accuracy.
+Result below is not correct in my code.
+You can see the original code in [here](https://github.com/HRNet/HRNet-Human-Pose-Estimation).

 # Deep High-Resolution Representation Learning for Human Pose Estimation (accepted to CVPR2019)
 ## News
 - If you are interested in internship or research positions related to computer vision in ByteDance AI Lab, feel free to contact me(leoxiaobin-at-gmail.com).